git-dhruv/Bayesian-informed-6D-Pose-estimation/src/DrawingBoard.md

 ## Left off
-Wait for the author to clarify on Frames in dataloader.
-Next steps are data augmentation tests, and inference replication of the pretrained model.
+~Wait for the author to clarify on Frames in dataloader.~ No response from author

+- Next steps are data augmentation tests, and inference replication of the pretrained model.
+Inference replicated with the functions from orignal code with horrible depth map.
+Noticeable improvement with depth completion with better kernels

+### Pipeline
+Currently replicating the tracknet inference code, but build on it to make a state based framework

+## Possible Bugs
+Paper transforms the data after cropping.
+I am assuming in rgb its fine, but teh normalize depth function might cause problem(?) if the order is reversed.